-Jim Rohn’s Ant Philosophy caught my eye on the Facebook wall of one of my team members, Tony Trapani.
+Jim Rohn's Ant Philosophy caught my eye on the Facebook wall of one of my friends, Tony Trapani.

 It reminded me of the way we have worked together over the years, to build a successful business.
 So – with his permission I am reproducing it here – but of course the complete credit goes to the late, great Jim Rohn.

 Tony says: I heard this years ago, and have followed its teachings many times (especially during the tough times), have a read, it's worth it…

 Over the years I've been teaching children about a simple but powerful concept – the ant philosophy.
 I think everybody should study ants.

 They have an amazing four-part philosophy, and here is the first part:

 Ants never quit.
 That's a good philosophy.
 If they're headed somewhere and you try to stop them; they'll look for another way.
 They'll climb over, they'll climb under, and they'll climb around.
 They keep looking for another way.
 What a neat philosophy, to never quit looking for a way to get where you're supposed to go.

 Second, ants think winter all summer.
 That's an important perspective.
 You can't be so naive as to think summer will last forever.
 So ants are gathering in their winter food in the middle of summer.

 An ancient story says, “Don't build your house on the sand in the summer.”
 Why do we need that advice?
 Because it is important to be realistic.
 In the summer, you've got to think storm.
 You've got to think rocks as you enjoy the sand and sun.
 Think ahead.